apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 The file is checked every this many seconds to see if it has changed.
 If so the HostDB is updated with the new values in the file.

+.. ts:cv:: CONFIG proxy.config.hostdb.partitions INT 64

+   The number of partitions for hostdb.
+If you are seeing lock contention within hostdb's cache (due to a large number of records) you can increase the number of partitions

 .. ts:cv:: CONFIG proxy.config.hostdb.ip_resolve STRING NULL

    Set the host resolution style.